leob/ionic-quickstarter/README.md

 The first two topics (Project structure and Gulp file) will be explained below.

-To keep this README short (it's already too long), I'm putting the rest of the information in the Wiki.
+To keep this README short (it's already too long), I'm putting the rest of the information on the Wiki.

 ## Installation and usage